 There is only one sure way to confirm ulcers, Esophagogastroscopy, or simply "stomach scoping."
 No food is to be fed six to eight hours before scoping.
 A light sedative is given five minutes before the passing of the three-meter scope, similar to passing a stomach tube, down the horse's oesophagus.

-It is extremely common that the horses scoped have severe ulceration of the squamous part of the stomach area where 80 percent of the ulcers are found in adult horses.
 The severity of stomach ulcers is rated in grades from an inflamed but intact epithelium (Grade 0 ulcer), superficial erosions of the mucosal surface (Grade 1 ulcer) to single superficial erosions of the mucosal surface (Grade 2 ulcer) to multiple actively haemorrhaging hyperaemic (Grade 3 ulcer).

 Depending on the grade, ulcer treatment may be required for your horse.